The 11 Best Study Tips for College

 Ideally, studying is more than simply cramming the night before an exam.
 Understanding the best study tips for college students means starting with the study cycle.

-A five-step process that entails taking and reviewing notes; attending class; and studying in short, focused sessions, the study cycle can determine whether your study sessions will succeed or fail.
-Leave out just one step and you'll have to work even harder to catch up.
+The study cycle is a five-step process that entails taking and reviewing notes; attending class; and studying in short, focused sessions.
+It can determine whether your study sessions succeed or fail.
+If you miss just one step, you may have to work even harder to catch up.

 Use this cycle and the following 11 study tips for college to help you succeed in school.